 I decided to get the lunch buffet for my son and I. I’m not sure there were really any other options.
 The waitress asked me for my son’s age.
 Apparently, young children are charged $0.50 per year of their age.
 Therefore, my son’s meal cost a very affordable $2.50.
 Given how hungry my son was from a morning of hiking and fishing, we got our money’s worth from his meal.
 My buffet order cost just under $10 and my drink cost about $1.60.
 My son’s chocolate milk cost just over a dollar.
 In total, our bill came to just over $16.

 It has been quite some time since I’ve been to a buffet.
 My wife doesn’t really like buffets, so that usually rules out this type of restaurant.
 The Great American Buffet reminded me of my college cafeteria, which isn’t a bad thing since food at Cornell was pretty good.
 Some of the buffet entries I noticed included roast beef, BBQ pulled pork, ham, mac & cheese, and a large assortment of hot side dishes.
 My son and I both really enjoyed the BBQ pulled pork.
 There was also a modest salad bar.
 Fired chicken, fish, and shrimp were also piled high.
 Much of the food at the buffet were southern influenced.
 Finally, there was a large dessert area with pies, cakes, cobblers, and ice cream.
 I ended my meal with a cobbler with a bit of ice cream on top, and my son enjoyed a bowl of vanilla ice cream.
+Without an food intolerance test this can be a tough task of trial and error.
+Painful blood tests cannot accurately reveal a particular food intolerance.
+Doctors won’t give out tests at the NHS due to cost restraints.

 I took a look around the restaurant to see who Great American’s cutomers were.
 The crowd was very casual, friendly, and diverse.
 There were several larger families seated around the restaurant.
 I spotted another father with a preschool daughter.
 His daughter actually took a liking to my son.
 Eventually, she even joined my son at our table a couple of times as we ate.
 It was rather funny and cute.